imrand-dev/art-of-readable-code/chapters/1-code-should-be-easy.md

 ### What makes code "Better"?

-Most programmers make programming decisions based on gut feel and intuition.
+Most programmers make programming decisions based on gut feelings and intuition.

 We all know that code like this